jheare/fish310/lab_syll.md

 No cell phones in lab

-Always wear closed toed shoes (we will send you home if you don't have the correct footwear).
+Always wear closed toed shoes (Strictly Enforced).

 Put scalpel blades in the sharps container.